Water Margin: Plot

-An army of 10,000 Japanese warriors embarked from Satsuma Domain and Ōsumi provinces aboard 300 warships to aid a usurper in Siam against the Liangshan heroes.
+In the chapter 35, an army of 10,000 Japanese warriors embarked from Satsuma Domain and Ōsumi provinces aboard 300 warships to aid a usurper in Siam against the Liangshan heroes.
 The figure leading the Japanese army is called Kanpaku.
 The Kanpaku is depicted as eight shaku (approximately 2.4 meters) tall and riding an elephant.
 He also commands a naval warfare unit known as the 'Kurooni' (Black Ghosts).
-However, the entire army meets its end by freezing to death due to Gongsun Sheng's socery.
+However, the entire army meets its end by freezing to death due to Gongsun Sheng's sorcery.
 The Liangshan heroes manages to defeat the usurper Gong Tao, and Li Jun becomes the king of Siam.

 Later, Li Jun rescues Southern Song Emperor Gaozong, who pardons the heroes and recognizes Li Jun's rule.
 Under Li Jun, Siam adopts Chinese influences, and the 32 heroes marry and settle happily.

+English translation

+Chen Chen's sequel was translated as Water Margin Sequel by Valentin Saric and published in May 2026.

 Receptions and themes

 The author, Chen Chen, was known for his resentment towards the rule of Qing and joined the Jingyin Poetry society, together with many loyal to Ming like Gu Yanwu.
 Later, he published the sequel in 1664.
 Chen Chen took the pen name "Yandang Shanqiao" and giving commentary for the published edition and claimed the original script was written by an anonymous "loyalist of Song" who lived during the early years of Yuan dynasty rule.

 According to Hu Shih, the theme of this sequel work reflects Chen Chen's grief and anger about the fall of Ming dynasty, which he analogizes with the fall of Northern Song to the Yuan dynasty, which is the backdrop era of the Water Margin story.

 The novel also continues to promote the themes of loyalty and resistance to foreign aggression through rebellion.
 However, the methods of these reformed Liangshan heroes in Siam are very different from that of the original group, as they resorted to less violence, held family happiness in high regard and showed awareness of the importance of civil government system; which followed by setting their end goal in establishing a state in Siam.
 In the end, the work expresses the hopes, fears and resentment of the Ming loyalists, and the anti-Qing movement.

 Furthermore, the book's poems reveal the author's desire to establish a new utopia for Ming loyalists in a foreign land and may allude to their hopes for Zheng Chenggong's regime in Taiwan.